zuriscript/signalstory/README.md

 - 🔍 Want a way to reuse and test queries spanning over multiple stores? - Use query objects.
 - 📦 Don't want to use a class for stores? - You don't have to.
 - 🛠️ Tired of debugging state changes in the console? - Enable redux devtools.
+- 🪄 Still want some good old logging magic? - Enable Store logger plugin
 - ⏳ Need to keep track of store history and selectively perform undo/redo operations? - Enable the history plugin.
 - 💾 Want to sync your state with local storage? - Enable the persistence plugin.
+- 📈 Need to get notified of whether your store is modified or currently loading? - Enable the Store Status plugin.
 - 🎨 Something's missing? - Write a custom plugin.
 - 📖 Read the [docs](https://zuriscript.github.io/signalstory/) for more features and concepts.